VishalLokam/Terraform-AKS-ACR-mini-project/README.md

     docker image push <acr_login_server>/<image_name>:<tag>
     ```

-To create deployment in AKS using images from ACR you can run the typical kubernetes deployment commands
+To create a deployment in AKS using images from ACR you can run the typical kubernetes deployment commands